Sennaiai/Quantum-Computing/D. Basics.md

     The discrete values of energy are the eigenvalues of the Hamiltonian operator eigenstate, and each corresponds to the eigenstate of the system.
 Combination of all possible eigenstates of the system forms the complete set of basis states spanning the system's Hilbert space, whereby any possible state of the system can be represented as a superposition of these eigenstates.

-**PE** - reresents the influence of internal or external forces acting on the systems (or particle)
+**PE** - represents the influence of internal or external forces acting on a system (or particle)

-**KE** - Kinetic energy representing the energy of the system (or particle) related to motion, and depends on the momentum operator.
+**KE** - represents the energy of a system (or particle) related to motion, and depends on the momentum operator.

       Hamiltonian combines both KE and PE to give the total energy of the system.

-**Infinite square well potential** - a model where an elctron s traped in a well.
+**Infinite square well potential** - a model where an elctron is trapped in a well.

-    Its potential energy is zero inside the box and infinite outside Its total energy is equal to its kinetic energy, and is qauntized due tot he boundary confinement.
+    Its potential energy is zero inside the box and infinite outside Its total energy is equal to its kinetic energy, and is qauntized due to the boundary confinement.
     Demonstrates the effect of boundry conditions in quantum mechanics on quantization of energy.

 **Heisenberg picture** - formalism of quantum mchanics equivalent to Schroedinger's

-      Operators evolve in time while states remain static, oposite to Schrodinger picture, where states evolve and operators stay fixed.
+      Operators evolve in time while states remain static, opposite to Schrodinger picture, where states evolve and operators stay fixed.

 **Uncertainty principle** - Quantum structure and nature limits measurement precision.